-Electronic Devices such as, but not limited to, cell phones, iPods, tablets, cameras, MP3 players, electronic games and laser pointers are not to be used during the school day unless it is part of the instructional program.
+Electronic Devices such as, but not limited to, electronic games and laser pointers are not to be used during the school day unless it is part of the instructional program.
 This includes misuse of school and/or school issued devices.
 Violation of this rule may result in the confiscation of the device and disciplinary action (See Electronic Devices in the Code of Conduct).